-Dr Anthony Radice (pronounced Ra – DEE – chay – it’s Italian) teaches English language and literature at secondary level (ages eleven to eighteen) in England.
-He’s worked in all sorts of schools, from a grim and chaotic comprehensive to a plush and civilised boarding school.
-But he still remembers fondly the one in which he first worked, a very ordinary non-selective comprehensive school (although it was grant-maintained) with a strict headmaster and a well-organised discipline system.
+I’ve worked in all sorts of places, ranging from state comprehensive to boarding school.
+But I still remember fondly the one in which I first worked, a very ordinary non-selective comprehensive school (although it was grant-maintained) with a strict headmaster and a well-organised discipline system.

-Dr Radice is very good at passing tests and writing essays: he got top grades in almost all of his school exams (art was the exception).
-Then he gained a first class degree from Manchester University, and a master’s with distinction and a PhD from the University of Leeds.
+I’m very good at passing tests and writing essays: I got top grades in almost all of my school exams (art was the exception).
+Then I gained a first class degree from Manchester University, and a master’s with distinction and a PhD from the University of Leeds.

 Why include all of these academic credentials?
-Dr Radice wouldn’t want you to think that he is criticising modern education just because he has sour grapes.
-He did very well out of it, and lots of people patted him on the back over the years for being such a high achiever.
+Well, I wouldn’t want you to think that I am criticising modern education just because I have sour grapes.
+I’ve done very well out of it, and lots of people patted me on the back over the years for being such a high achiever.
 And yet, however many certificates I’ve accumulated, the formal education I received was fragmentary and unsatisfactory in many ways.
 In my professional life, I am aiming to provide pupils with something more coherent and satisfying, both intellectually and morally.

-In carrying out this mission, he feels he is continuing, in his humble way, the work of his grandmother Betty Radice, who realised that people were struggling to understand many things they read because of their ignorance of classical literature and history.
+In some ways, I could be said to be continuing, in my humble way, the work of my grandmother Betty Radice, who realised that people were struggling to understand many things they read because of their ignorance of classical literature and history.
 So she wrote Who’s Who in the Ancient World to help out these poorly educated moderns.